ChesterHsieh/ChesterHsieh.github.io/_posts/2020-01-09-SQLonLeetCode.md

 > -   Delete Anomalies: You need to delete some data, but there is data in the rows that you want to keep.
 You either have to forego the
 > delete, or conduct the delete and lose the data.

-Therefore, in most of rational database
+Therefore, the query in most of relational database is need to twinkle multiple table.
+There's primary key to connect two tables.
+For any
 ## UNION/EXCEPT/INTERSET
 leetcode 608
 If the question can be divide and conque.
 Union can simply add the result.